 Unlike an open grill with a grate where food can fall through, the flat surface provides an even cooking surface, which is often made of steel.
 Typically, the flame or heat is conducted from below in a circular pattern, providing a uniform heating plane.
-The circular heat is controllable, providing a much more predictable cooking experience than when you're working with open flame.
-Flat top grills are appropriate for cooking everything from eggs, to steak and even boiling water.
+The circular heat is controllable, providing a much more predictable cooking experience than when you’re working with an open flame.
+Flat top grills are appropriate for cooking everything from eggs to steak and even boiling water.

 Use the Whole Grill

 Believe it or not, you can cook on your flat top grill using a number of methods at once, allowing your dinner to cook quickly, and at the same time.
 As you throw on chicken breasts to grill in the center of your flat top, place a pot of water to boil for pasta next to them.
 When its time to flip the breast to cook on the other side, toss vegetables directly onto the top to sauté, or if you want to bathe them in a light butter sauce, throw them in a saute pan next to the meat.
 Just sprinkle seasonings on the meat and vegetables as you go.

 Because of the heat radiating from the flat surface, you’ll want to have oven mitts and your cooking tools at the ready -- and your kids far away from the flat top.
 Long-handled tongs turn your meat, and an oven mitt placed over one hand allows you to hold onto a pot handle while you stir a cheese sauce with a long-handled spoon.
 The cheese sauce drizzles over the asparagus you just placed on the center grill right after the steak was moved to the edge of the grill to finish cooking for the last few minutes.
 Once you master the timing, you’ll deftly cook each of your meal’s features on the same surface, speeding up the process and guaranteeing the food cooks uniformly.